 The CheckAlive message is used to detect connection losses.
 It therefore does not have to transport data and can be ignored by the receiver.
 Accordingly there is no response.

 However, if a machine supports the FeatureCheckAliveResponse, it must answer CheckAlive messages with Type set to 1 with a CheckAlive message with Type set to 2 and the same Id as the received CheckAlive message.

+Note: The function of CheckAliveResponse is optional.
+If FeatureCheckAliveResponse is specified in the ServiceDescription, it must be fully supported.
+Otherwise it can be ignored.